snnsnn/Better-Rust-Documentation/README.md

 Please use above links to install and update themes.
 I am keeping this repository for back up purpose.

 Also don't forget to update theme from time to time.
-It is newly released, might need some bug fixes and flow errors.
+It is newly released, might need some bug and flow errors fixes.

 ## Screenshots